Including books about specific works.

 This essay was written in 1928, contemporaneously with What is Metaphysics?; both are included in Pathmarks.
 This book has the original German text on facing pages.

-And yes, this was translated by
+And yes, this was translated by Terrence Malick, the famous film director.

-The Essence of Truth (GA34).
+The Essence of Truth On Plato's Cave Allegory and Theaetatus (GA 34).
 Translated by Ted Sadler, London, Continuum, 2002.

 This course, presented at the University of Freiburg during winter semester 1931-32, covers both an exploration of truth as unhiddeness via a close reading of the Allegory of the Cave from Plato's Republic, and a reading of the discussion of knowledge in the middle of Plato's Theaetetus.

-William McNeill,
+Reviews: William McNeill, Mark Blitz

-Four Seminars (GA15).
+Four Seminars (GA 15).
 Translated by Andrew Mitchell and François Raffoul, Bloomington, Indiana University Press, 2003.

 Contains: